-Children are to arrive at school in the morning no sooner than 8:25 A.M., unless they ride a bus since supervision is not provided prior to this time.
+Children are to arrive at school in the morning no sooner than 8:25 A.M. since supervision is not provided prior to this time.
 Students are to enter the building through their assigned grade-level entrance immediately upon their arrival at or after 8:25 A.M. and go to their homeroom.

-Students that walk should be reminded to cross the streets in cross-walks only after looking several times in both directions.
+Students that walk should be reminded to cross the streets in crosswalks only after looking several times in both directions.
 Bucyrus Elementary School has traffic monitors located at street crossings closest to the building to assist students.
 At dismissal, students are not permitted to linger on the playground and are to go directly home.